sumanb007/crud-webapplication/README.md

       - If the IP of the MongoDB container changes (e.g., after a restart), you don’t need to modify the connection string because Docker manages the name resolution.
       - Even if the web-mongodb container restarts or the backend service reboots, the hostname remains valid, and no manual changes to the code are required.

 ii.
-Next, we are binding port 80 on the host machine to port 3000 on the container that will run for frontend service.

-   We bind using flag, "-p 80:3000" connecting conainer to "--network webapp"
+For reverse proxy we will deploy container with "--network webapp"

 iii.
+Next, we are defining multistage for the frontend container.
+And, we are using nginx as final build which then will configure custom port 8080 in container.
+     Then, we are binding port 80 on the host machine to port 8080 on the container that will run for frontend service.

+   We bind using flag, "-p 80:8080" connecting conainer to "--network webapp"

-Similarly for backend to connect with frontend, we are binding port 5000 on the host machine to port 4000 on container.
+iii.
+Likewise, for backend to connect with proxy, we are simply deploying container with '--network webapp' and default port 4000 on container.
-      This is because we have configured frontend to connect with port 5000 on backend.
+      This is because we have configured nginx to connect with port 4000 on backend.
       And backend server.js listens at port 4000.
       <img width="836" alt="endpoints" src="https://raw.githubusercontent.com/sumanb007/crud-webapplication/main/img/endpoints.png">